ibm-cloud-docs/rise-with-sap-on-powervs/surround/overview.md

 As these surround workloads cannot be hosted in the SAP owned RISE with SAP on IBM Power Virtual Server IBM Account, the diagram below, shows how they can be migrated to one of the following three infrastructure environments in your IBM Cloud account and peered with the SAP owned RISE with SAP on IBM Power Virtual Server IBM Account:

 * Virtual Private Cloud (VPC) - IBM Cloud Virtual Private Cloud (VPC) is a highly resilient and highly secure software-defined network (SDN) on which you can build isolated private clouds for your business operations while maintaining essential public cloud benefits.
-See [IBM Cloud VPC Solutions](https://www.ibm.com/cloud/vpc) and [IBM Cloud® Virtual Private Cloud (VPC) Infrastructure environment introduction](/docs/sap?topic=sap-vpc-env-introduction).
+See [IBM Cloud VPC Solutions](https://www.ibm.com/cloud/vpc) and [IBM Cloud&reg; Virtual Private Cloud (VPC) Infrastructure environment introduction](/docs/sap?topic=sap-vpc-env-introduction).
 * Power Virtual Server - IBM Power Virtual Server is a family of configurable, multi-tenant, virtual IBM Power servers with access to IBM Cloud services.
 See [IBM Power Virtual Server](https://www.ibm.com/products/power-virtual-server) and [IBM Power Systems Infrastructure environment introduction](/docs/sap?topic=sap-power-env-introduction).
 * Classic Infrastructure - The classic infrastructure IaaS platform leverages a traditional network architecture, best suited for lift and shift workloads so you can move applications quickly and keep the same architecture.
 See [IBM Cloud Bare Metal Servers on Classic Infrastructure](https://www.ibm.com/products/bare-metal-servers/classic?mhsrc=ibmsearch_a&mhq=classic%20infrastructure%20-%20ibm%20cloud), [IBM Cloud Virtual Servers on IBM Cloud Classic Infrastructure](https://www.ibm.com/products/virtual-servers-classic) and [Classic Infrastructure environment introduction](/docs/sap?topic=sap-classic-env-introduction).